 Once this database is defined, it can be accessed within the MicroEJ Application or the C application.
-The [SP] Foundation Library is accessible from the classpath variable SP-2.0.
+The [SP] Foundation Library is accessible from the [SP] API Module.
 This library contains the classes and methods to read and write data in the database.
 See also the Java documentation from the MicroEJ Workbench resources center ("Javadoc" menu).
 The C header file sp.h available in the MicroEJ Platform source/MICROJVM/include folder contains the C functions for accessing the database.